Sherry-XLL/TedRec/README.md

 # TedRec

-The official implementation of TedRec under review (KDD'24).
+The official implementation of TedRec.

 The implementation of TedRec is based on PyTorch and RecBole.